 How well you sleep at night actually starts with how you spend your day.
-Electric light and reduced exposure to sunlight can cause delays in your circadian rhythm Current Biology “Entrainment of the Human Circadian Clock to the Natural Light-Dark Cycle” View Source .
+Electric light and reduced exposure to sunlight can cause Current Biology “Entrainment of the Human Circadian Clock to the Natural Light-Dark Cycle” View Source .
 In other words: Make sure you step outside every day and catch some sunlight—fresh air is good for your spirits and for your slumber.

 2. Exercise every day

-Even if it’s just a 20-minute walk, moving your body daily) increases the amount of deep sleep Johns Hopkins Medicine “Exercising for Better Sleep” View Source you get during the night and allows your body to rejuvenate.
+Even if it’s just a 20-minute walk, moving your body daily) Johns Hopkins Medicine “Exercising for Better Sleep” View Source you get during the night and allows your body to rejuvenate.
 Just try not to do it right before going to bed (an hour or two beforehand is great).
 Otherwise, you may still have endorphins running through your system, which could make it hard to settle down.

 3. Avoid eating too close to bedtime

-A very full stomach can cause discomfort and make it more difficult to get a restful night of sleep International Journal of Environmental Research and Public Health “Does the Proximity of Meals to Bedtime Influence the Sleep of Young Adults?
+A very full stomach can cause discomfort and make it more International Journal of Environmental Research and Public Health “Does the Proximity of Meals to Bedtime Influence the Sleep of Young Adults?
 A Cross-Sectional Survey of University Students” View Source .
 The same goes for alcohol!
-It can cause snoring Sleep Medicine “Alcohol consumption and sleep problems in Hong Kong adolescents” View Source and increase your risk of sleep apnea Sleep Medicine “Alcohol and the risk of sleep apnoea: a systematic review and meta-analysis” View Source which disrupts your night (and that of your partner if you don’t sleep alone).
+It can cause Sleep Medicine “Alcohol consumption and sleep problems in Hong Kong adolescents” View Source and increase your risk of Sleep Medicine “Alcohol and the risk of sleep apnoea: a systematic review and meta-analysis” View Source which disrupts your night (and that of your partner if you don’t sleep alone).